Emmotes/ic_spoilers/docs/beadle.md

     "id": 2249,
     "flavour_text": "",
     "description": {
-        "desc": "The effect of In The Shadows is increased by $amount% for every item level on your formation's Champions' equipment, stacking multiplicatively.
+        "desc": "The effect of In The Shadows is increased by $(not_buffed amount)% for every item level on your formation's Champions' equipment, stacking multiplicatively.
 Each individual Champion can contribute at most 1,800 stacks."
     },
     "effect_keys": [
         {